 Catherine Powell is a fellow in the Women and Foreign Policy program at the Council on Foreign Relations.
-She has also been a professor at Fordham Law School since 2003, where she teaches international law, human rights, constitutional law, and comparative constitutional law.
+She is also on the American Journal of International Law board of editors and is a professor at Fordham Law School, where she teaches international law, human rights, constitutional law, and comparative constitutional law.
 She took a leave from academia from 2009 to 2012 to serve on Secretary of State Hillary Clinton's Policy Planning Staff (on gender, human rights, and international organizations) and on the National Security Staff as director for human rights in the Obama administration.
 After a stint as a full time visiting professor at Georgetown University School of Law from 2012 to 2013, she returned to the Fordham.

 She is a graduate of Yale College and Yale Law School, where she was an editor on the Yale Law Journal, and obtained a masters degree in public affairs from the Woodrow Wilson School of Public and International Affairs at Princeton University.
 After her graduate work, she was a post-graduate Ford Fellow in Teaching International Law at Harvard Law School and then clerked for Judge Leonard B. Sand on the U.S. District Court of the Southern District of New York.